Do I need a Wrist Support or Splint

 - What material is the support made of?
 Actesso supplies neoprene, elastic, cotton & foam wrist supports.

 - What type of fastening does the support have?
-Velcro straps support the brace, the number may vary from three to five.
+Hook and Loop straps support the brace, the number may vary from three to five.
 Individual preference and medical requirements will influence your choice.

 - Is the splint removable?
 All of the Actesso Wrist Splints have removable palmar bars, ideal for easy cleaning.